 Day-to-day Cua Dai Beach is great to visit anytime.
 Even midday, when the sun is high because you have the comfort of shade from the palm trees.
 Many think the best time to visit the beach is early in the morning when the sun is not too high.
 Some locals will also swim at this time, but most will leave the beach during the hottest part of the day and return in the evening at sunset after work.
 If you’re not a morning person, then around 4 pm just before sunset might be your best option.
 Keep in mind that at this time the beach will be a lot more crowded and Sundays especially, can be super busy with local families.
 It’s quite an experience to see the beach packed out with Vietnamese families and see all the amenities in full swing.

 If you are a surfer or a kite surfer, then make sure you catch the high waves from October to March.
 Seawater temperatures will differ from 22°C in January to about 30°C in August when the sun is intense.

 Directions to Cua Dai Beach from Hoi An Old Town

 Cua Dai Beach is four kilometres from the Old Town, and it is easy to reach.
 Just hop on your bike and follow Cua Dai Road as it’s one of the main arterial routes in and out of the city.
 This will get you directly to the public beach.
 Otherwise, a taxi from the Old Town should cost you about 60,000 VND (3 USD).

 Parking at Cua Dai Beach

 Parking is available directly in front of the public beach where the palm trees start.
-Parking for your bicycle or motorbike will cost you 5,000 VND (0.20 USD) for the whole day.
+A bicycle or motorbike park will cost you 5,000 VND (0.20 USD) for the whole day.